svamplike/dumpyard/README.md

 1) Sudoku with Solving Capabilites(Backtracking Basically)
 2) Wordle With Solving Capabilites(Basic Stack-queue/loops-list)

-Still I'M working on my Memorizer project but it seems to have many obstacles but still its a long hence these are the shorter ones.
+Still I'M working on my Memorizer project but it seems to have many obstacles but still its a long way hence these are the shorter ones.

 # Biblograph